eprei/42_override/level01/Ressources/walkthrough.md

 The offset is `80` bytes.

-# The payload
+## The payload

 A `shellcode` is a sequence of instructions, often written in assembly language, designed to be executed directly by a computer's processor.
 We look for a `shellcode` that spawns a shell and that is compatible with our machine architecture.
-We find one that it works, and we use it as our payload (https://shell-storm.org/shellcode/files/shellcode-575.html).
+We find one that works, and we use it as our payload (https://shell-storm.org/shellcode/files/shellcode-575.html).
 This shellcode is designed to execute `/bin/sh` on a Linux x86 system.

 ```